docker/compose/docs/compose-file.md

 ### devices

-List of device mappings.
+Sequence of device mappings.
 Uses the same format as the `--device` docker client create option.

     devices: